brotatotes/bht-automation/bht gen 1/Matthew/Chapter 14/Matthew 14 22 bht.md

 # Matthew 14:22 Commentary Help Text

 ## BHT:
-The disciples were hesitant to leave Jesus as they recognized his wisdom, authority, and significance.
-They trusted him as a teacher and leader, not wanting to miss out on the opportunity to learn and grow spiritually.
-Their attachment and love for Jesus drove their reluctance to be separated from him, highlighting the transformative impact he had on their lives.
-This event is mentioned in both the Gospel of Mark and the Gospel of John, emphasizing its significance in the disciples' journey with Jesus.
+The disciples' deep attachment to Jesus is evident in their reluctance to leave him, as he constrained them to go to the other side.
+Jesus' authority and power compelled them, even though they were initially resistant.
+This event, mentioned in both Mark and John, highlights the disciples' loyalty to Jesus and their willingness to follow him despite their hesitation.
+It serves as a reminder of the disciples' humanity and their struggle to let go of their earthly desires and attachments.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "Mark adds πρὸς Βηθσαϊδάν, John εἰς Καφαρναούμ: for the Bethsaïda, the city of Philip and Andrew and Peter, was distinct from Bethsaïda Julias."

+2. "The miracle took place in the neighborhood of Bethsaïda Julias, in the direction of Capernaum."

+3. "This distinction is important because it helps us understand the geographical context of the miracle."

 ### Marvin Vincent:
-1. "The disciples' reluctance to leave Jesus behind is evident in the word 'constrained.'
-This implies that they were hesitant to part ways with him, perhaps because they recognized his wisdom and authority."
+1. "The disciples' reluctance to leave Jesus behind is evident in their constraint.
+They are hesitant to part ways with their beloved teacher, knowing that his presence brings them comfort and guidance."

-2. "The disciples' desire to stay with Jesus reflects their deep attachment to him and their recognition of his significance.
-It highlights their understanding that being in his presence was a unique and valuable experience."

-3. "The disciples' reluctance to leave Jesus behind also reveals their trust in him as their teacher and leader.
-They recognized that being with him was an opportunity to learn and grow spiritually, and they did not want to miss out on that."

-4. "The disciples' reluctance to leave Jesus behind can also be seen as a reflection of their love for him.
-They had developed a close bond with him and did not want to be separated from someone they cared about deeply."

-5. "The disciples' reluctance to leave Jesus behind serves as a reminder of the impact he had on their lives.
-It shows that his presence was transformative and that they were willing to go to great lengths to be with him."
+2. "The constraint also highlights the disciples' deep attachment to Jesus.
+They have grown accustomed to his presence and have come to rely on him for their spiritual nourishment and direction."

+3. "This constraint serves as a reminder of the disciples' humanity and their struggle to let go of their earthly desires and attachments.
+It reflects the tension between their love for Jesus and their fear of the unknown that lies ahead without him."

+4. "In this verse, the constraint can be seen as a metaphor for the disciples' spiritual journey.
+It symbolizes the inner conflict they experience as they grapple with the call to follow Jesus and the sacrifices that come with it."

 ### John Calvin:
 1. "They must have been constrained; for they would never, of their own accord, have left him, and gone to the other side."